cambridge-ceu/csd3/systems/software.md

 ```

 ---
-[^original]: The original list was a mixed list of modules and directories as follows,
+[^original]: The original list was a mixture of modules and directories as follows,

     ```
     bgenix/               impute_v2.3.2_x86_64_static/  plink/                        R/                 Raremetal_linux_executables/        snptest_new/